Vitz/hexocean/README.md

 // I attached requirements.txt file but packages like django-thumbnails or django-imagekit haven't been used, there is no need to install it.

 # Other
-Most of image urls are hidden, but still achievable using static path dispatcher.
-Thumbnails are generated only once when user visit an imagle isntance.
-I used a 'proxy' method to hide generated thumnails from other users.
+Thumbnails are generated only once when the user visits an image instance.
+I used a 'proxy' method to hide generated thumbnails from others users.